dmbarbour/wikilon/docs/ApplicationModel.md

 The main weakness of KPNs is that it is difficult to represent a dynamic network structure.
 We can work around this a little using first-class KPN values, but even then it would be awkward to extract and preserve process state.

+## Reactive Demand Programming

+Reactive Demand Programming (RDP) allows concurrent behaviors to contribute to shared values, which may change reactively over time.
+Contributions accumulate in a shared set, such that behaviors (and effects) are commutative and idempotent.
+This preserves useful equational reasoning properties from functional programming, while enabling useful IO through shared variables.
+A monadic API might have a few operations:

+        get : Label a → m (Set of a)        CURRENT STATE put : Label a → Set of a → m ()     FOR NEXT STATE at  : Label () → m a → m a          HIERARCHICAL STRUCTURE

+Unlike conventional monadic request-response loops, with RDP we have a stable monadic behavior that is applied 'continuously', repeating in every time step.
+This is convenient for live programming: a human could adjust the monadic behavior function over time, applying updates upon the next step.

+Additionally, we could support a concept of negation or deletion:

+        del  : Label a → Set of a → m ()
+        del' : Label a → (a → bool) → m ()

+With either of these, we can additionally support durable data - labels that preserve data with an implicit `get >>= put` behavior.
+This would have many similarities to functional-relational programming (cf. [Out of the Tarpit](https://github.com/papers-we-love/papers-we-love/blob/master/design/out-of-the-tar-pit.pdf) by Ben Moseley).

+The main weakness of RDP is that the data type `a` in the `Set of a` is restricted to comparable value types.
+This is necessary for both determinism and recognizing when a set of labels have entered a stable state.
+(We could feasibly relax this constraint by permitting specialized use of single-assignment labels.)
+We might also introduce specialized functions, such as `each : Label a → (a → m ()) → m ()` and `contains : Label a → a → m bool` to further optimize system stabilization.

+RDP integrates most easily with external topic-based publish-subscribe systems.
+Effectively, labels are fine-grained topics.

 ## Machines

 The [machines](https://hackage.haskell.org/package/machines) model developed by Edward Kmett and Rúnar Bjarnason attempts to solve several issues with conventional monadic IO.
 The underlying types:

         Step k o r = Stop | Yield o r | Await (k t) ((1+t) → r) Machine k o = Step k o (Machine k o)
+        MachineT m k o = m (Step k o (MachineT m k o))

 In each step, a machine can either halt, yield an output, or await an input.
 Awaiting an input allows an explicit request `(k t)` and may fail so we accept a `(1+t)` result.
 Uniform input failure is convenient for accessibility: it allows us to compute and render a "current" incremental output assuming there are no more inputs.